Jepria/jfront-oauth/CONTRIBUTING.md

 > **Dear JFront team:** Please do not merge code without tests

-## Want to write a blog post or tutorial

-That would be amazing!
-Reach out to the core team here: https://discord.gg/dQHfcWF.
-We would love to support you anyway we can.

-## Want to help improve the docs?

-TODO

 ## License

-By contributing your code to the jfront-ui GitHub repository, you agree to license your contribution under the Apache 2.0 license.
+By contributing your code to the jfront-oauth GitHub repository, you agree to license your contribution under the Apache 2.0 license.